manukalexi/The-error-threshold-revisited/README.md

   - Motif
 - **Simplified model: $L=25$**

-The corresponding source codes and makefiles for each model are provided in the corresponding directories.
+The source code and makefile for each model are provided in the respective directories.

 ## Installation and Usage